ology/techn.ology.net/blog/2022/05/25/hp48g-ressurection/index.markdown

 I had to go over every program and sub-program debugging step-by-step (i.e. [PRG][NXT][RUN][DBUG][SST]).
 Whew!
 But I was able to successfully figure everything out **and** make a couple major improvements - the first upgrade in 28 years! :D

-Here are photos of TRIP2 in action:
+Here are photos of TRIP2 in action (with testing values):

 ![menu](trip2-menu.jpg)
 ![settings 1](trip2-set1.jpg)